DrAdrianDC/DrAdrianDC/README.md

 - 👋 Hi, I’m @**DrAdrianDC**
-- 👀 I’m interested in AI/Machine Learning for real-world applications.
+- 👀 I’m interested in AI/Machine Learning and software development for real-world applications.
 - 🌱 I am enhancing my expertise in Artificial Intelligence (AI).
 - 💞️ I’m looking to collaborate on Data Science and Machine Learning projects.
 - 📫 How to reach me [Linkedin](https://www.linkedin.com/in/adrian-dominguez-castro-phd-44b51a221/)